Sarbanes Oxley Compliance Portal ► Hedge Funds Portal

 The Privacy Rule excludes from protected health information employment records that a covered entity maintains in its capacity as an employer and education and certain other records subject to, or defined in, the Family Educational Rights and Privacy Act, 20 U.S.C. §1232g.

-There are no restrictions on the use or disclosure of de-identified health information.
+De-Identified Health Information - There are no restrictions on the use or disclosure of de-identified health information.

 De-identified health information neither identifies nor provides a reasonable basis to identify an individual.
-There are two ways to de-identify information; either:

 1) a formal determination by a qualified statistician; or